pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_reasoning_basic.md

 ## Optional: RFT with SFT Warmup

 Before RFT, we may use SFT as a warmup step.
 Trinity-RFT supports adding SFT warmup stage before RFT by setting `stages` in the config file.
-The `sft_warmup_dataset` specifies the dataset used for SFT warmup, and `sft_warmup_steps` specifies the number of training steps for SFT warmup.
+The `experience_buffer` specifies the dataset used for SFT warmup, and `total_steps` specifies the number of training steps for SFT warmup.

 ```yaml
 # Properly add the following configs in gsm8k.yaml